ionic-team/ionic-docs/docs/vue/utility-functions.md

 useIonRouter(): UseIonRouterResult;
 ```

+* The `push` method is the equivalent of calling `ionRouter.navigate(location, 'forward', 'push', animation)`.

+* The `replace` method is the equivalent of calling `ionRouter.navigate(location, 'root', 'replace', animation)`.

-See the [Vue Navigation Documentation](./navigation) for more usage examples.
+See the [Vue Navigation Documentation](./navigation#navigating-using-useionrouter) for more usage examples.

 ## Hardware Back Button